Mtendekuyokwa19/Mtendekuyokwa19/README.md

 - I am currently powering through React and picking up new technologies like Typescript and tailwind.
 -  I am also a sophomore-year student, Bachelor's in information technology.
 - When not making commits, I listen to podcasts like the [Naval podcast](https://nav.al/) and The late night linux podcast.
+- I am very intrested in LLMs and firmly believe self-hosted AI is the future.
+   > I am currently running gemma2:2b locally.
+And I plan to blog about my experience in the near future :)
 - My tech toolbox is ever growing but it currently includes

  ```js